Vision, Ethos and Information about the School

 The school is a co-educational, Church of England, Primary School, administered by Cambridgeshire Education Authority, serving children from the year in which they are five until they reach the age of eleven.
-The school is voluntary controlled, being part of the Ely Diocese and is part of the Diocese of Ely Multi-Academy Trust.
+The school is part of the Ely Diocese and is part of the Diocese of Ely Multi-Academy Trust.

 Our Mission Statement

 Swaffham Prior C of E Primary School promotes a sustainable, challenging and Christian ethos which is at the heart of the community.
 All adults and children are responsible, caring and friendly.
 We communicate and work together effectively, showing respect for each other and our environment.
 Everyone is encouraged to be motivated, happy, confident and independent learners able to meet future challenges.

 Our school mission statement is underpinned by our values based within the context of Christian practice and belief: